trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashmod_intro.md

 **Method 2:**

-:::note path
+:::info path

-From the Menu, Go to Customize-> Show all-> Dashboards
+:point_right: From the Menu, Go to Customize&rarr; Show all&rarr; Dashboards

 :::